inugames/basic-vr/README.md

 The goal of this project is to add basic VR features to the default UE4 VR map:

-- Easy teleport/turn by simply tilting the thumbstick (done)
+- (done) Easy teleport/turn by simply tilting the thumbstick.
+Tilt the thumbstick up/down to initiate teleport, release to execute.
+Tilt left-rigth to rotate by 45° in place.
-- Overlay to highlight grabbable actors (done)
+- (done) Overlay to highlight the actor which can be grabbed.
+Implemented using depth and pp material.
 - Highlight teleport area
 - Laser pointer interaction: grab, move, rotate
 - etc.